Seven US lawmakers write to Mike Pompeo on farmers' protest in India

 "We have seen some ill-informed commentsrelating to farmers in India.
 Such comments are unwarranted, especially when pertaining to the internal affairs of a democratic country," External Affairs Ministry Spokesperson Anurag Srivastava said earlier this month.

-In their letter, the lawmakers said that the US as a nation that is familiar with political protests can offer counsel to India during their current period of social disturbance.
+In their letter, the lawmakers said the US as a nation was familiar with political protests and can offer counsel to India during their current period of social disturbance.

 As national legislators, we respect the right of the government of India to determine national policy, in compliance with existing law.
 We also acknowledge the rights of those in India and abroad who are currently protesting peacefully against agricultural laws that many Indian farmers see as an attack on their economic security, the lawmakers said.